prisma/prisma1/README.md

 - _Manage_: **Visual data management with Prisma Admin**

 It is used to build **GraphQL, REST, gRPC APIs** and more.
 Prisma 1 currently supports MySQL, PostgreSQL, MongoDB.

-⚠️ Prisma 1 is currently in [maintenance mode](https://github.com/prisma/prisma1/issues/4898).
-If you are new to Prisma, check out [Prisma 2](https://www.prisma.io) instead. ⚠️

 ## Community